lkrych/spicewheel/README.md

 ### How does it work?

 1. Generate a SpiceRack.
-2. Feed the SpiceRack to the Spicewheel function.
+2. Feed the SpiceRack to the spiceWheel function.

 SpiceWheel is an opinionated library.
 If you want to use it, you need to do something that no modern front-end web developer has ever done, use HTML tables.
 At SpiceWheel, we prefer to call these beautiful relics SpiceRacks.